Distributed Medical Image Processing with MONAI on Snowflake

 - Downloads and processes lung CT scans from public datasets

-- Runs distributed inference across multiple GPUs
+- Runs distributed batch inference using the

 What You Will Build